 Heathy Lea - Our Peak District Hut

-Heathy Lea is on the Chatsworth Estate just outside Baslow, making it well placed for rock climbing on the Derbyshire gritstone edges of Birchens, Gardoms, Froggatt, Stanage and Millstone etc. Chatsworth Edge is in the back garden!
+Heathy Lea is on the Chatsworth Estate just outside Baslow, making it well placed for rock climbing or mountain biking.The Derbyshire gritstone edges of Birchen, Gardoms, Froggatt, Stanage and Millstone etc. are all close by.
+Chatsworth Edge is in the back garden!

 It is also of course well placed for walking in the Peak District.
-The Robin Hood pub and the pubs, cafés and restaurants of Baslow are all within easy walking distance.
+The Robin Hood and Wheatsheaf pubs, plus the cafés and restaurants of Baslow are all within easy walking distance.

 Heathy Lea consists of a cottage and a barn.
 You could hire just the Cottage, or the Cottage and Barn together.
-The Cottage sleeps up to 12 and the Barn a further 8 people.
+The Cottage sleeps a total of 12 people, 6 in each of two bedrooms, both having three sets of bunk beds.
+In addition the Barn sleeps a further 8 people.

 The barn is intended as an overflow to the cottage, and therefore only offers basic facilities.
-It has a single sleeping loft area for eight people, approached via a ladder.
+A staircase leads to a loft area that sleeps eight people.
+Mattresses are provided.